-Some people misunderstand that exercising restraint over one's senses means that a self-disciplined person is denying himself the enjoyments of life.
+Some people misunderstand that exercising restraint over one's senses means denying themselves all the enjoyments of life.
 That is not true.
 On the contrary, a self-disciplined person truly enjoys life as it was meant to be, and fulfills the purpose of life while allowing others in the society to enjoy too.